Block Marketplace and custom app access

 What happens to a Marketplace or custom app if it's uninstalled or the policy coverage changes?

-When you uninstall a Marketplace or custom app or change the coverage of a policy, your allowlists and blocklists do not change.
-This means that if you decide to reinstall it, or make more changes to a policy’s coverage, your original decision to block or allow that Marketplace or custom app is respected.
+When you uninstall a Marketplace or custom app, your control doesn’t change.
+This means that if you decide to reinstall it, or make more changes to a policy’s coverage, your original configuration for that Marketplace or custom app is restored

 In the example above, the policy says that three Marketplace or custom apps are blocked but only two Marketplace and custom apps appear on the blocklist.
 This indicates that there’s one additional installed app associated with the policy that will reappear if it is reinstalled or the policy coverage changes again.